solanto/garden/notes/lussekatter.md

 7. Cover the dough and let it rise for 30 min.

-8. Lightly a work surface with a little bit of the flour you set aside and turn the dough out onto it.
+8. Lightly dust a work surface with a little bit of the flour you set aside and turn the dough out onto it.

    - If the dough is *still* too sticky, you can work a little bit more flour in here.
 But be kind to your just-risen dough!